 Although international and national law codes recommend Manual J calculations, most contractors continue to use a rule-of-thumb guess as to the correctly sized HVAC system a home needs.
 In fact, the U.S. Department of Energy continues to advise homeowners to choose a contractor who knows about load calculations and its significance to a specific system designed for your home.
 This means more often than not, larger-than-needed HVAC systems are installed in many U.S. homes.

 It's important to make sure you understand the significance of having the right-sized HVAC system and how we use load calculations to figure out which size is right for your home.
 A right-sized HVAC system will not only maximize your house's energy efficiency; it will also make your family want to stay home any time of the year.
 A properly sized HVAC system will eliminate wasteful energy and save you money.
 However, in order to do this, a licensed professional knowledgeable in HVAC systems needs to install it properly.

 Depending on your circumstance, whether you are installing an HVAC system for a newly built home or replacing an old HVAC for a more energy-efficient system, a right-sized HVAC will help your bottom line.

 If you are looking to save money and time in the long run as an East Texas homeowner, make sure your heating and cooling system is working properly and efficiently.
 McWilliams & Son Heating and Air Conditioning is a long-standing, third-generation company.
-We are a Carrier Factory Authorized Dealer for HVAC installation and all your HVAC needs.
 Visit our website or give us a call at 936-465-9191.

 Image provided by Shutterstock